deskpro/website-1/README.md

 # Prosemirror.net

-This is a fork of https://github.com/ProseMirror/website for serverless test Changes in `src/collab/client/collab.js`
+This is a document collab client test

 ## Installation